• Home

 “At school, every day when I write my name I add a heart at the end.
 That way people know I signed it!”

-“During lunch the other day, Lane pushed Charles.
+“During lunch the other day at school, Lane pushed Charles.
 Lane got in trouble but I just think he was having a bad day.”

 My daughter was born ready to fly.
+In the short time that she has been on this earth, that has been evident.
 The day I dropped her off at preschool I used loads of self-talk to keep from crying.
-I was fearful she’d miss or need me.
+I was fearful she’d miss or need me throughout her school day.
 She was elated to break out on her own.
-That day, she made her way through the oversized red school doors and didn’t look back at.
+That day, she made her way through the oversized red school doors of the school and down to her classroom with no fear at all and didn’t look back.

 It was the first of many days like this.

-Kindergarten came and I worried about the duration of the day.
-Over six hours at school seemed like such a long time for a five-year-old to be away from home.
+Kindergarten came and I worried about the duration of the school day.
+More than six school hours every day seemed like such a long time for a five-year-old to be away from home.
+I thought for sure she’d be asking to stay home and have a break.
 But she came back from school energized recounting stories of her teacher’s outrageous sense of humour and all the names of her BFFs.
-When her report card came, I poured over two pages that truly captivated who my daughter is.
-She loved school and was flourishing.
+She described her classroom in great detail and all the children in her class, and she was always so excited to go to school.

-On weekends, she begged to be brought to school.
-When she was sick, I felt I was held emotionally hostage for keeping her from kindergarten.
+On weekends, she begged to be brought back to school.
+When she was sick, she hated to stay home.
+I felt I was held emotionally hostage for keeping her from kindergarten.

 Little did I know we were weeks away from my daughter hating school…

-But once the holiday was over it started again.
+But once the holiday was over and it was time for back to school, it started again.

-Her stories about school still featured her friends and accomplishments.
+Her stories about school still featured other children, her best friends, and her accomplishments.
 Now she also describes instances of her teacher yelling and writing names on the chalkboard of kids who didn’t listen with strikes beside their names.
+Her school day wasn’t sounding as fun as it once did.

 One day, the fateful words I never thought I’d hear came.